segmentio/segment-docs/src/connections/destinations/catalog/actions-pinterest-conversions-api/index.md

 After you start sending events, you should start seeing them in dashboard.
 You can confirm that Pinterest received them:

 1. Go to the Events Overview.
-2. Click on the Event History to see all the events sent to pinterest conversions.
+2. Click on the Event History to see all the events sent to Pinterest conversions.